SketchyMaze/doodle/README.md

 echo <text>
   Flash a message to the console.

+alert <text>
+  Test an alert box modal with a custom message.

 clear
   Clear the console output history.

 exit
 quit
   Close the developer console.

+boolProp <property> <true/false>
+  Toggle certain boolean settings in the game.
+Most of these are debugging related. `boolProp list` shows the available props.

+eval <expression>
+$ <expression>
+  Execute a line of JavaScript code in the console.
+Several of the game's core data types are available here; `d` is the master game struct; d.Scene is the pointer to the current scene. d.Scene.UI.Canvas may point to the level edit canvas in Editor Mode.
+Object.keys() can enumerate public functions and variables.

+repl
+  Enters an interactive JavaScript shell, where the console stays open and pre-fills a $ prompt for subsequent commands.
 ```

+The JavaScript console is a feature for advanced users and was
+used while developing the game.
+Cool things you can do with it
+may be documented elsewhere.

 ## Cheat Codes